databricks-demos/dbconnect-examples/python/Plotly-AI/README.md

 ## Dependencies

 This sample application is meant for illustration purposes only.
-The application uses the follwing third-party dependencies:
+The application uses the following third-party dependencies:

   * Plotly / Dash - https://github.com/plotly/dash - The MIT License (MIT)
   * Tailwind CSS - https://github.com/tailwindlabs/tailwindcss - The MIT License (MIT)